 Each application to the MPA and MPP programs is automatically considered for scholarships.
 If accepted, the letter of admission will include details about the scholarship assistance McGeorge is able to offer.
 Most students receive a scholarship.
 Scholarship amounts are dependent on the strength of the application, the timing of the recruitment cycle, and other factors.
 For this reason, it is strongly encouraged that prospective applicants submit their application as early as possible to maximize the benefits which are available to them.
 Additionally, the McGeorge Financial Aid office is available to advise on Federal assistance programs, and other options available to graduate students.

-Our cost is comprised of three components.
+Our cost is comprised of four components.
 Each semester, students pay tuition based on the number of units they are taking.
+The second component is a Wellness Center fee, which is $90 for part-time students and $165 for full time students.
+This fee goes towards the on-campus wellness clinic, whose services are available to all students regardless of insurance status.
 Additionally, there is a $50 per semester fee which goes towards student government, student organizations, and other student amenities.
 Finally, all students are required to have health insurance.
 If a student is not already covered under a health insurance plan, they will be required to purchase the student health insurance plan.
 For more information and a current estimate of total costs, please click here.

 Some federal loans can be partially forgiven if employed in public service.
 See: Public Service Loan Forgiveness Program (PSLF).